MaryemD/NetflixClone/README.md

 ![logo](https://github.com/MaryemD/NetflixClone/assets/148009446/adb3b9fe-0aa1-4471-afeb-f13599406242)
-# Tunibest - Netflix Clone
+# Tuniflix - Netflix Clone

 Tunibest is a Netflix clone built using PHP.
 It aims to replicate some of the core functionalities of Netflix, allowing users to browse, search, and watch movies and TV shows.